JairusSW/RapidReader/README.md

 You can find a section of Dante's Inferno to read [HERE](https://github.com/JairusSW/RapidReader/raw/master/assets/books/dante-inferno/1.txt)

+TIP: Try using the line-by-line mode if you can't comprehend it!

 #### Contributing

 Contributions are welcome!
 This project is in a very early stage and any features would be welcome in the form of a PR request.